GM862001/GM862001/README.md

 # Hi There!
-I am a 20 year old passionate Computer Engineering Student and I'm currently working on my Bachelor Thesis about Federated Learning.
+I am a 20 year old passionate Computer Science student and I'm currently pursuing my Master's Degree in Artificial Intelligence.
-My main academic interests are Artificial Intelligence (with a focus on Machine Learning) and Data Science, and I'm practicing to get prepared for interviews to get interniships and acquire new experiences in these fields.
+My main academic interests are Software Engineering, Machine Learning and Data Science, and I'm practicing to prepare myself for interviews to get interniships and acquire new experiences in these fields.
 I'm fond of everything that concerns intelligence, creativity and beauty: I devote myself to sports, readings, music (I play both the piano and the guitar since I was a kid), and even chess!

 🎓Academic backgroud:
+* Master's Degree in Computer Science, Artificial Intelligence curriculum at the Università di Pisa (expected graduation date: 2023/09)
-* Bachelor of Science in Computer Engineering at the Università di Pisa (expected graduation date: 2021/09)
+* Bachelor of Science in Computer Engineering at the Università di Pisa (graduation date: 2021/09)

 📌 Projects:
+* Federated DBSCAN
 * ERP_Database
 * CovidNetworkApplication